 FaceBuilder is an add-on for Blender for 3D-modelling of human faces and heads based on photos.
 With FaceBuilder you don’t need to be an experienced 3D modeler to create a quality 3D model with clean topology.
-You start with getting a few photos from different angles and then place a model on each of them to build a head or face model.
-The resulting 3D models can be later used for sculpting, animation, tracking or anything else either in Blender or being exported into a file and imported in any other 3D software.
+You start with getting a few photos of a person from different angles of view and then place a model on each of them to build a head or a face model.
+The 3D models can be later used for sculpting, animation, tracking or anything else in Blender or exported into a file and imported into any other 3D software.

 The complete installation process is covered in this video.

 It all starts with downloading a .ZIP file with the add-on from our website.
 When the zip file is stored locally, you need to open the Preferences window in Blender and go to the Add-ons section (Edit > Preferences > Add-ons).
 In the right upper corner of this window you’ll see the